 “Your mind should be in this room with you right now,” my yoga instructor reminded me (and others) in my most recent class.

 She was right – my mind should be in the room.
-But, for me, Angie, it wasn’t.
+But it wasn’t.

 I was thinking about my work to-do list, my sons’ weekend plans, the letter I just received from school alerting that there was a COVID case in the building, that there were no groceries in the house, and about the texts from yesterday that I still needed to respond to.
 And, then, of course I started thinking about the consequences of my mind not being in class … did the practice still count?